Reviews

 Dashboard

-The dashboard will provide ZipBooks users with a clean-looking display that’s clean.
-You have charts such as Financial Performance, Accounts Receivable, Transactions, and Business Health Score that provide an informative view of your small business.
+The dashboard provides users with a clean, intuitive display.
+Charts including Financial Performance, Accounts Receivable, Transactions, and Business Health Score deliver an informative overview of your business performance.

 Invoicing

-The invoicing feature on ZipBooks allows you to easily set up defaults like notes, terms, and email messages.
-If you upgrade to one of the paid plans, you also get the ability to set recurring invoices and reminders.
+ZipBooks’ invoicing feature allows you to easily configure defaults like notes, terms, and email messages.
+Paid plan upgrades unlock recurring invoices and automated reminders.

 Accounting